oriuminc/myplanet_workstation/README.md

 - Until I get this working on the fly, open `soloistrc` and swap the value `homebase` for your own system username.
+- You'll also want to comment out the recipe `myplanet_workstation::homesick_castles`, as it tries to load my public and private dotfiles, and will fail without my SSH keys.
+- Speaking of which, now is a great time to install your SSH keys that you saved from your previous OSX install.
 - `cd` into the unzipped project folder and run:

         librarian-chef install